directus/directus/docs/reference/items.md

 #### Request Body

-Object containing `data` for the values to set, and either `keys` or `query` to select what items to update.
+Object containing `data` for the values to set, and `keys` to select what items to update.

 ### Response